Naxelsson/PDF-merger/README.md

 # PDF-merger
-Code i use to merge two PDFs.
-Will be updated in the future to automatically merge more files
+Code I use to merge pdf files starting with the same letters in the current working directory.
+There is an option to exclude the first x pages in each file.